nhsconnect/visitor-and-migrants/pages/foundations/foundations_use_case_get_the_fhir_conformance_profile.md

 tags: [foundations,use_case,fhir]
 sidebar: foundations_sidebar
 permalink: foundations_use_case_get_the_fhir_conformance_profile.html
-summary: "Use case for getting the GP Connect FHIR server's conformance profile."
+summary: "Use case for getting the FHIR server's conformance profile."
 ---

 ## API Usage ##